 This Paragraph 7.04 shall apply notwithstanding any other provision of this Plan.
 To the extent that rights or payments under this Plan are subject to Section 409A of the Internal Revenue Code, the Plan shall be construed and administered in compliance with the conditions of Section 409A and regulations and other guidance issued pursuant to Section 409A for deferral of income taxation until the time the compensation is paid.
 Any distribution election that would not comply with Section 409A of the Code shall not be effective for purposes of this Plan.
-To the extent that a provision of this Plan does not comply with Section 409A of the Code, such provision shall be void and without effect.
+To the extent that a provision of this Plan does not comply with Section 409A of the Code shall not be effective for purposes of this Plan.
+To the extent that the Plan will comply with Section 409A of the Code, such provision shall be void and without effect.
 The Corporation does not warrant that the Plan will comply with Section 409A of the Code with respect to any Participant or with respect to any payment, however.
 In no event shall the Corporation; any director, officer, or employee of the Corporation (other than the Participant); or any member of the Committee be liable for any additional tax, interest, or penalty incurred by a Participant or Beneficiary as a result of the Plan's failure to satisfy the requirements of Section 409A of the Code, or as a result of the Plan's failure to satisfy any other requirements of applicable tax laws.